NateThom/DoppelVer_code/README.md

 ---

 We hope you find the DoppelVer dataset valuable for your research or application.
-If you have any questions or need further assistance, please don't hesitate to contact us at nathanthom@nevada.unr.edu or emhand@unr.edu.
+If you have any questions or need further assistance, please don't hesitate to contact us at nathan.charles.thom@gmail.com or emhand@unr.edu.